piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-70-machines-configuration.md

 The above configuration means that the `Standard_D2s_v5` and `Standard_D4s_v5` machine types are available for the `machineType` parameter.
 The `additionalWorkerNodePool` could use the following machine types: `Standard_D2s_v5`, `Standard_D4s_v5`, `Standard_D8s_v5`, `Standard_D16s_v5`.

+>[!NOTE]
+> Free and Trial plans do not support the `machineType` parameter.
+The machine type is hardcoded for these plans.

 ## Display Names

 The catalog endpoint provides display names for machine types.
 The display names are defined in the `providersConfiguration` section of the `values.yaml` file, for example: